sorcerykid/auth_rx/README.txt

   - fixed parsing of number literals in rulesets
   - fixed type-checking of try statements in rulesets
   - included mod.conf and description.txt files

+Version 2.3b (08-Jul-2018)
+  - general code cleanup of AuthFilter class
+  - moved datasets into separate directory of world
+  - added two more comparison operators for rulesets
+  - tweaked pattern matching behavior in rulesets
+  - changed database search method to use Lua regexes
+  - removed hard-coded file names from database methods

 Installation
 ----------------------